SmilingPixel/rest_trace_fuzzer/README.md

 ## License

-This project is licensed under the GNU License.
-See the LICENSE file for more details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.